numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 This document details the specificities of Coco's performance assessment with respect to the biobjective test suite ``bbob-biobj`` described in more detail in [bbob-biobj-functions-doc]_ .

+.. todo::  * we do not have the optimum (except for f1)
+ 			* we estimate it (how: running some algorithms) and it is meant to be changed with time (improved with time)
+ 			* things are based on the archive of nondominated solutions
+ 			* we measure the hypervolume difference between the dynamic archive and this reference set.
+			* negative hyp-vol diff values are expected (means the algorithm improves over the current reference set)
+			* archive is improved over time, whenever we have a new point entering the archive we recompute and log the hyp-vol difference.

 A Set-Indicator Value Replaces the Objective Function (Tobias)
 --------------------------------------------------------------